Some countries require your passport to be valid up to 6 months beyond your expected date of departure. If you need to obtain or renew your passport:

 Contact NYU Travel Medicine Services to schedule a travel consultation prior to travel.
 If you are traveling on a semester-based or full-year program, please contact NYU Travel Medicine Services 8-12 weeks prior to travel; otherwise, 4-6 weeks prior to travel will generally suffice.

-NYU Traveler is a web-based portal linked to NYU's travel safety service, Worldcue.
-All members of the NYU community should use this site to either make your travel arrangements or register travel plans made through other means.
-Please remember to book and/or register all NYU-related travel with NYU Traveler.
+All members of the NYU community should use NYU Traveler to book their travel or register travel plans made through other means.